Mobile-Information-Visualization/MoInVis-Paracoords/README.md

 - Martin Unterreiner (martin.unterreiner@uni-weimar.de)

 **University:**
-- [This is the official web page](https://www.uni-weimar.de/de/medien/professuren/medieninformatik/vr/teaching/ws-202021/project-mobile-information-visualization/) of our university project.
+- [This is the official web page](https://www.uni-weimar.de/de/medien/professuren/medieninformatik/vr/teaching/ws-202021/project-mobile-information-visualization/) of this university project.

 **Video:**
 - [This video](http://bit.ly/MoInVis) showcases the application *MoIn* developed by us.

 ___

+# Introduction

+___

 # UI and UX Design Guide
-As a group, we reviewed existing literature and studied about common problems while designing for mobile (mobile friendly problems), such as the fat finger problem, and some solutions.
-This led to the formation of a design rules which we would adhere to while designing and implementing our mobile visualization.
+As a group, we reviewed existing literature and studied about common problems while designing for mobile, such as the fat finger problem.
+This led to the formation of design rules which we would adhere to while designing and implementing our mobile visualization.
-This was followed by a lot of paper-prototyping, critiquing and discussions, where we evaluated the designs against the design rules at every turn before we arrived at our final prototype design.
+It was followed by a lot of paper-prototyping, critiquing and discussions, where we evaluated the designs against the design rules at every turn before we arrived at our final prototype.

 ## Design Rules
 ### 1. Portrait mode first